OfficeDev/Microsoft-Teams-Samples/samples/msgext-search-auth-config/csharp/README.md

 ---
 page_type: sample
-description: This sample app demonstrate how to use search auth config in Messaging Extension
+description: This sample app demonstrate how to use authentication in search based Messaging Extension
 products:
 - office-teams
 - office